Gunraj553/My_Projects/read_me.txt

-Hey my name is Gunraj Singh Sodhi and I am a a student of Lambton College Toronto.
+Hey my name is Gunraj Singh Sodhi and I am a a student of Lambton College Toronto. amnd sukhdev singh is my friends.